newman8r/dna-site-extension/dna_site_import.md

 - Select all rows, click “Visualization Options”, then run the segment search.
 - On the segment results page, click the “Download CSV” button to reveal the link, then (optionally) download the segments CSV.

+### LEO opt‑out handling and “additional segments” capture (NEW)

+Some kits produce an error immediately upon arriving at the “Visualization Options” page (before the Search button is available):

+- Example error (Drupal message on the visualization page):
+  “The following kits have opted out of Law Enforcement and cannot be used when violent offender kits are present: … (Use the back button to edit kits)”

+We now handle this flow automatically:

+1) Detect the Drupal error on the visualization page and parse the list of opted‑out kit IDs.
+   - We extract everything after the colon and before “(Use the back button to edit kits)”, split on commas/whitespace, and keep only valid kit tokens.
+   - Parsed set is kept as `optedOutKits`.

+2) First‑attempt retry (still for the current kit):
+   - Navigate back to the one‑to‑many results page.
+   - Reselect rows: uncheck nothing by default, then uncheck rows belonging to `cases@othram.com` (our Othram rows) for the primary run.
+   - Click “Visualization Options” again.
+If the error persists on the second check, we log to Atlas and skip the kit.

+3) Primary segments CSV capture proceeds normally (segments CSV saved with `kind: 'segments'`).

+4) “Additional segments” capture (second pass; NEW):
+   - Triggered only if we previously encountered the opt‑out error and the primary segments CSV was captured successfully.
+   - Navigate directly to the one‑to‑many results page for the same kit (explicit URL), click Search to refresh results.
+   - Selection strategy for the second pass:
+     - Check all `cases@othram.com` rows (Othram internal kits), and
+     - Additionally check up to 10 kit IDs that are NOT present in `optedOutKits`.
+   - Click “Visualization Options” again, run the segment search, and download this second CSV.
+   - Store as `additional-segments.csv` with `kind: 'additional-segments'`.
+   - This file is optional; if any step fails, we log the situation and continue with Auto‑Kinship as normal.

+Notes:
+- We never download the one‑to‑many CSV a second time during the additional‑segments pass.
+- The “additional segments” flow is strictly sequential; Auto‑Kinship starts only after this second pass completes (or is skipped on failure).

 ### Tab targeting and reliability
 - Results sometimes open in a new tab.
 We ensure we act on the correct tab using several tactics:
   - Background watchers: